 Personal Guarantees Remain

 Where directors or shareholders hold personal guarantees, liquidating the company will not offer a solution.
-Personal guaratee documents are between an individual and a finance provider and they are highly enforceable.
+Personal guarantee documents are between an individual and a finance provider and they are highly enforceable.
 This is one of the most common issue we deal with when advising directors about liquidation.

 TUPE does not apply in Liquidation